 Grow Your Garden: How to Get Started

 Make sure that as a district, you devote planning and time to your future garden.
 Here are considerations for turning an empty plot into a lush, green, vibrant space!

 - First, form your team.
 Who will be involved in the planning, procurement, operations, seeding, watering and harvesting?
 This is a wonderful learning opportunity for your students; invite them to become involved in growing their own food.

 - Think about how you want the gardens to be used; what types of produce will you grow, and how much will you produce?
 Invite your students to voice which fruit and vegetables they want to plant and grow.
 Do you have land on the school property that can be used for your garden, or will you need a piece of land at a local community plot?

 - It’s time to hit the library to stock up on gardening books!
 Or bring a local volunteer gardening or farming expert on board to help you with the layout and design of your plot.
 What tools are needed?
 What seeds did you decide to purchase, and from where?
 When do the seeds need to be planted?
 How much overall funding can you allot to your school garden?
 In addition, it is necessary to think about how many hours of attention your garden will require, who will tend to the garden and when.

 Consider a Grant for Your School Garden

 The USDA provides funding via its Farm to School grants on an annual basis, to be used for training, operations, planning, purchasing, developing school gardens, developing partnerships, and implementing farm to school programs.
-The 2019 grant applications are now being reviewed; the request for applications for 2020 is not yet open.
 Sign up for the Farm to School e-newsletter to stay informed regarding application deadlines for the coming year.